Advocating For Refugees

 Join us as we let our legislators at federal, state and local levels know that you are a humanitarian and American who believes in welcoming refugees.

-Advocate for Syrian Refugees
+How to Advocate for Refugees

-Toolkit for Postcard Campaign
+HHR Toolkit for Postcard Campaign

 - Respectful (no matter how you feel about the policy!)